cbws/cbws.github.io/colocation/docs/description.md

 2. The IPv4 address is configured on the management interface.
 3. Make sure you can log into your equipment without **needing internet access**, just in case.
     - It's a good idea to test this by unplugging the internet cable before you bring it to the data center.

+## Power Right including Power Consumption

+Our data center partner uses a "Power Right including Power Consumption" model for electricity.
+This means you are not charged based on how many kilowatt-hours (kWh) of electricity you use.
+Instead, you pay for a certain amount of power capacity (for example, per watt or kilowatt).

+This power capacity includes your actual power use.
+So, if you are given a "Power Right" for 115 watts, you can use that 115 watts fully for the entire month without being charged extra for the kWh you consume.
+Your power usage is pooled per datacenter.
+If at any moment you use more power then committed, we will reach out to discuss changing your contract.